strimzi/proposals/068-access-policies-in-jwt.md

 This solution doesn't follow the single source of truth architecture.
 It also requires to run a redundant service - Keycloak.

+Strimzi supports Simple authorization, which is based on the authorizer plugin from Apache Kafka, and Keycloak authorizer.
+It also supports custom authorizers, which can be used to point to the implementation of a custom authorizer class.
+There is currently no inbuilt support for JWT-based authorization.
+If a user wants to use JWT-based authorization, they have to implement their own authorizer and use the custom authorizer feature.
+This proposal aims to add the JWT-based authorizer to Strimzi, so it can be selected in the configuration as another option apart from the simple and keycloak ones.

 ## Motivation

 Having a generic solution is always preferable as it allows for less effort to be maintained.